What does a Retail Store Manager do?

 Retail Store Manager Job Description Sample

 The Retail Store Manager is responsible for overseeing the daily operations of a retail store, ensuring a high level of customer satisfaction, and achieving sales targets.
-This role involves managing staff, maintaining inventory, and implementing marketing strategies to drive sales.
+The role involves managing staff, maintaining inventory, and implementing marketing strategies to drive sales.

 Responsibilities: